 Dutchess County Historical Society, Director – Eileen Hayden

 Dutchess County Bar Association, Executive Director – Marie Meehan

 John Mack III

 ABOUT THE AUTHOR

 Natalie Marshall, professor emeritus of economics and retired vice president for administrative and student services at Vassar College, is of counsel to Donoghue, Thomas, Auslander, & Drohan.
 A graduate of Vassar, she holds M.A., Ph.D. and J.D. degrees from Columbia University.
-Ms. Marshall's husband, Phillip Shatz, is of counsel to McCabe & Mack LLP.
+Ms. Marshall's husband, the late Phillip Shatz, served as a partner and later counsel to McCabe & Mack LLP from 1982-2018.